What is the Indian Ocean Commission? What is its significance and what are its benefits? Read further to know more.

 COI’s mission also includes development, through projects related to sustainability for the region, aimed at protecting the region, improving the living conditions of the populations, and preserving the various natural resources that the countries depend on.

 It has China, Malta, the European Union, the International Organization of La Francophonie(OIF), India, Japan, and the United Nations as observers.

 - COI is the only regional organization in Africa composed exclusively of islands.

-- It defends the interests of its member states on the continental and international arena.
+- It defends the interests of its member states in the continental and international arena.

-- This experience and expertise make the COI a key player for achieving the Sustainable Development Goals.
+- This experience and expertise make the COI a key player for achieving Sustainable Development Goals.